wpfleger96/Calculator/README.md

 Included with this project is an implementation of a <code>ReversePolishNotation</code>
-class written by your instructor that provides a static method for converting a mathematical expression represented in infix notation into one that is expressed in postfix notation (also known as Reverse Polish Notation).
-There is also a static method provided to evaluate a mathematical expression represented in postfix notation given an implementation of the <code>Math</code> interface is also provided.
+class written by your instructor that provides a static method for converting a mathematical expression represented in infix notation into one that is expressed in post-fix notation (also known as Reverse Polish Notation).
+There is also a static method provided to evaluate a mathematical expression represented in post-fix notation given an implementation of the <code>Math</code> interface is also provided.

 You do need to understand the exact details of what RPN is in order to complete